linagora/tmail-flutter/docs/adr/0072-prevent-notification-storm-android.md

 * notification grouping becomes inconsistent
 * the total number of active notifications increases

 # Decision

 To prevent notification storms, we introduce **four defensive mechanisms**.

 # 1. Push debounce in background handler (30s window)

-The background push handler introduces a **30 second debounce window**.
+The background push handler introduces a **30-second debounce window**.

 If multiple push events arrive within this window, only the first push will be processed.